Thinkersbluff/CR6Community-Marlin_TB/README.md

 *The same firmware[suffix].bin that supports the Creality v4.5.3 motherboard also supports the Creality v1.1.03 (ERA) board.*
 *Additional support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*

-If you want to modify the default Configuration.h or Configuration_adv.h file(s) and recompile the firmware for your own system, then you should instead download the Source.zip file.

 ### Development and compile-it-yourself

 There are several example configurations available for your convenience which can be found in the [`config`](./config) directory.
 Those files are the ones used when building the firmware for a "stock" configuration of the named printer.